heofthetea/rusty-dfa/README.md

 ## Representation
 Automata are represented as by their theoretical tuplet definition.
+<br>Caveat: An automaton has no explicit alphabet associated with it.
+As I only care about accepting words, if I encounter a symbol that's not present in any
+transition it simply means the Automaton does not accept the word (i.e. not match in this case).
+This goes for both NFAs and DFAs (latter of which usually must have a transition for every symbol of the alphabet for every state).
+When finding patterns in a string, an unknown symbol simply means the run is reset back to `q_start`.

 ## Algorithm
 1. Expression is parsed into a NFA using a predictive recursive descent